WAQQASSX/TryHackMe-Cybersecurity-Learning-Path-Zero-to-Hero-/README.md

-# 🔐 TryHackMe Cybersecurity Learning Path (Beginner Roadmap)
+# 🔐 TryHackMe Cybersecurity Learning Path (Zero to Hero)

 This is a beginner-friendly learning path to start your cybersecurity journey using **TryHackMe**.
-Rooms are grouped into **3 Parts** to help you build foundational knowledge step by step.
+Rooms are grouped into **2 Parts** to help you build foundational knowledge step by step.
 ✅ All rooms are beginner-level and hands-on.

 ---